Azorgz/XCalib/README.md

     Or you can pick the exact images to visualize by specifying their indices: list -> buffer_idx. (overrid buffer_size)

   data:
-    Name of the YAML file you created for your dataset in the options/dataset folder: str -> name.
+    NAME of the YAML file you created for your dataset in the options/dataset folder: str -> name.

   output: Path/to/your/output/folder
 ```